Types of Upholstery Fabric

 Natural fabrics are usually favored by someone looking for the softest, less performance based feel to their furniture.
 Cotton, silk, wool, leather, and linen are some of the popular natural upholstery fabrics.

 Cotton is the most widely used natural fiber and is the cheapest.
 With comfort and stability, cotton is meant to provide a soft feel to your furniture.
 Cotton is great for durability and resistance to fading but is a susceptible to stains.
 Cotton is not the best choice for everyday use furniture due to the fact it can stain easily and catches dust and dirt.
-Stain resistant finished should be applied if

 Silk is probably one of the more expensive options for upholstery fabric.
 It should only be used in a formal living room one without heavy use.
 Silk needs to be professionally cleaned if something is spilled or soils the furniture.

 Wool is very durable and sturdy when put to the test.
 It is very resistant to pilling and staining making it a great choice for high traffic area.
 Downside of wool is when it gets wet, it can have an odor to it that's hard to get rid of.

 Probably the most durable fabric for upholstery is leather.
 Leather is a great option for high traffic areas while looking comfy.
 Leather is also recommended for those who have animals or pets.
 It is very easy to vacuum hair out of and lasts for a long time.

 Linen is best for adult only rooms due to the fact it can wrinkle and stain easily.
 It’s great because most print fabric is on linen, making intricate designs more affordable.
 Linen can shrink when washes.
 It needs it be professionally cleaned to avoid damaging or changing the fabric size.